mapikit/meta-system-docs/docs/api-docs/configuring/basics.md

 ---

 # Configuration Basics
-In this documentation section, you will be presented with all the configuration file details for `meta-system`.
+In this documentation section, you will be presented with all the configuration file details for Meta-System.
 If you want to learn a bit more of how things work under the hood, check the [Architecture](../architecture/software-design.md) section before!
 You will possibly have a better experience tuning your system if you do so.

 ## Starting a New Config
 A new configuration is what stands between you and your brand new system.
 Don't panic!
 Here we have all the instructions needed for you to overcome the challenges you may face.
 Let's start by handing you this sweet clean sample of a configuration.